Jacob Meyers Player Props: Astros vs. Rays

-Jacob Meyers -- hitting .333 with two doubles, a home run, four walks and six RBI in his past 10 games -- will be in action for the Houston Astros against the Tampa Bay Rays, with Taj Bradley on the hill, on April 24 at 6:40 PM ET.
+The Houston Astros, including Jacob Meyers (batting .344 in his past 10 games, with three doubles, a home run, four walks and six RBI), take on starting pitcher Drew Rasmussen and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.

-He had two hits (going 2-for-3 with a double) in his most recent appearance against the Braves.
+He had a one-hit performance in his last game (1-for-2) against the Rays.

 Jacob Meyers Game Info & Props vs. the Rays